 Over the past several years, and especially since the Food Safety Modernization Act became law in 2011, food and beverage companies have renewed their compliance enforcement efforts.

-We’ve spoken with hundreds of supplement companies and almost all have stories about the high risks they face with outdated documentation, incomplete product dossiers, and unfinished supplier qualification forms.
+We’ve spoken with hundreds of supplement companies, and almost all have stories about the high risks they face with outdated documentation, incomplete product dossiers, and unfinished supplier qualification forms.
 It’s not unusual to hear that 60 percent of a manufacturer’s suppliers haven’t provided complete compliance documentation.

 Why is This?

 Our analysis reveals the supplement industry is woefully behind in adopting and deploying cost-effective software solutions that allow for robust data collection, storage, and analysis.
-Most companies manage hundreds of suppliers and thousands of materials with outmoded spreadsheets or email folders.
+Most companies manage hundreds of suppliers and thousands of materials with outdated spreadsheets or email folders.
 At most companies, the knowledge required to retrieve this information is in the hands of just a few key people.
 If a key employee moves on, that knowledge is lost.

 Fortunately, TraceGains has developed a suite of affordable, cloud-based software solutions to help food, beverage, and dietary supplement manufacturers manage their suppliers:

 Centralize supply chain data and documents with automated workflows and expiration alerts.

 Gain clarity and visibility on the compliance status for every supplier and ingredient.

 Configurable reports and dashboards to spot issues and track progress.

 Highlights risk by supplier, item, and geography, identifying the most critical threats to the business.